 Let’s get something straight first, living frugally doesn’t have to mean adopting a poor and cheap lifestyle – I know that’s what comes to mind for a lot of people who may be unfamiliar with this concept.
 There may be different approaches to it, but personally, I don’t see the point of switching from the best dishwashing liquid to a crappy one just to save a lousy $0.50.

 Come on!
-That’s not really life-changing stuff and it sure as hell won’t make you a millionaire in the next three years.
+If you’re asking how to get your life together I’m sure you can agree that’s not really life-changing stuff and it sure as hell won’t make you a millionaire in the next three years.
 Be frugal, but at the same time, be calculated and strategic about it.

 12 – Track progress